Kroc/v80/README.md

 ## ~~Features~~

 - No linker, we have linker at home → includes
+  (the stdout of _v80_ is a symbol file!)
 - No Macros!
 Copy + Paste is your friend or re-use includes
 - $FFFF/65'535 is the largest number in the universe
 - No floating point numbers.
 Have you _tried_ coding floats on an 8-bit CPU??